shutiansong/nyc-taxi-data-platform/README.md

 - **Metabase** for BI
 - **Docker Compose** for containerized deployment

-The project evolved from a PostgreSQL-centered V1 pipeline into a storage-separated V2 architecture while preserving deterministic batch processing, data quality handling, and analytical models.
+The project demonstrates the evolution of a PostgreSQL-centered batch pipeline toward a storage-separated architecture while retaining deterministic processing, explicit data quality handling, operational metadata, and reusable analytical models.

-The V2 redesign reduced end-to-end pipeline runtime from approximately **15 minutes to 3 minutes**.